-A Flood Impact Assessment has been prepared by Cardno Pty Ltd with the report demonstrating the stormwater flooding extent and behaviour for the planning proposal for 114-118 Harris Street, Harris Park.
+This Flood Impact Assessment has been prepared by Cardno Pty Ltd with the report demonstrating the stormwater flooding extent and behaviour for the planning proposal for 26-30 Parkes Street, Harris Street

 The subject site is located on the Clay Cliff Creek floodplain upstream of Harris Street.
-It is proposed to redevelop the site as a multi-storey mixed-use apartment complex comprising, one level of retail outlets, one level of commercial offices, 35 levels of residential apartments and one level of communal open space.
-Guided by planning proposals for adjoining properties it is expected that there will be four levels of basement car parking based on the ground floor footprint of the development.
+It is proposed to redevelop the site as a multi-storey mixed-use apartment complex comprising four levels of basement car parking, 2 levels of commercial retail outlets, 33 levels of residential apartments, one level of communal area and open space and a rooftop bar.